KHU-Interactive-Technology/khu-interactivetechnology-labpage/content/publications/2024-springervr/index.md

 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
   # caption: 'Image credit: [**Unsplash**](https://unsplash.com/photos/jdD8gXaTZsc)'
-  caption: A novel haptic rendering algorithm to translate performer’s diverse motion context into haptic intensity and localization parameters.
+  caption: 'A novel haptic rendering algorithm to translate performer’s diverse motion context into haptic intensity and localization parameters.'
   focal_point: ''
   preview_only: false